AHorner721/animeLandfill/README.md

 Static anime webpage built with HTML, CSS, and JavaScript

-published on github pages: [github](https://ahorner721.github.io/animeLandfill/)
+published on github pages: [Anime Landfill](https://ahorner721.github.io/animeLandfill/)

 ## Contents
 The webpage consists of: